 By James Bennett | Lead Engineer at WebSearchAPI.ai | M.Sc. in AI Systems, Imperial College London | Google Cloud & AWS Certified Solutions Architect

-As the Lead Engineer at WebSearchAPI.ai, I've spent years architecting high-performance retrieval systems that connect LLMs to real-time web data.
-Through this work, including achieving 99.9% uptime for our search infrastructure and reducing AI hallucination rates by 45% through advanced RAG pipelines, I've gained deep insights into what makes search APIs effective for AI applications.
+As the Lead Engineer at WebSearchAPI.ai, I've spent years building retrieval systems that connect AI applications to real-time web data.
+Through that work (including achieving 99.9% uptime for our search infrastructure and a 45% reduction in hallucination rates through optimized AI pipelines), I've developed strong opinions about what actually makes a search API effective for AI use cases.
+Full disclosure: I work at WebSearchAPI.ai, so I've applied the same honest evaluation to our product as to every alternative in this guide.

 Web search APIs operate through three main components: